 It’s because although most fiber is indeed a carbohydrate, fiber doesn’t cause a rise in blood sugar levels.
 So, the majority of people who adhere to this lifestyle opt not to count it.

 However, I will caution you that this is not a green light to consume lots of processed low carb products.
 Reason being that the majority of those are loaded with artificial ingredients.
-Instead, stick to all natural products as much as possible.
+Instead, stick to all-natural products as much as possible.
 There are many great brands out there who make natural products that are low in carbs.